johndeighan/mapper/LineFetcher.md

 `getBlock()`
 ------------

-The method getBlock() will fetch all lines from a StringFetcher, maintaining indentation, and return a **block**, i.e. a string with lines joined using newline characters.
+The method getBlock() will fetch all lines from a LineFetcher, maintaining indentation, and return a **block**, i.e. a string with lines joined using newline characters.